kayrosuno/qping/README.md

 Start a quic server to listen into the specified port, default port is 25450

+Example: ./qping server

 ###  macOS - Swift
-Developed version with Swift language using Apple library Network, using NWProtocolQUIC.
+Developed version with Swift language using Apple library Network and NWProtocolQUIC.
 This version run over macOS 12.0+

 ###  Linux - Go
 Developed version with go language.
 This version use quicgo library.
 This version run over Linux servers.